Fisker Pear: 2024 release, sub-$30k price & U.S. production [Update]

 Side

-The Pear features a roofline that drops quickly from the B-pillar, and then meets the C-pillar to form a curve.
-Its roofline curvature and large windows, which are certainly bigger than those of the Ocean, remind us of some oddball Citroen vans.
+The Pear’s roofline drops quickly from the B-pillar and then meets the C-pillar to form a curve.
+The roofline curvature and large windows, which are certainly bigger than those of the Ocean, remind us of erstwhile French vans.
 Nonetheless, the Fisker Pear’s design is distinctive and is likely to appeal to a wide audience.

 Rear